-I feel like Wendy’s character deserve some sort of closure.
+I feel like Wendy’s character deserves some sort of closure.
 I’m glad she got the new romantic interest and kind of came out to a serial killer about her sexuality.
 But everything about her storyline felt rushed.
-With the introduction of Atlanta storyline, we kind of forgot about everything else.
+With the introduction of the Atlanta storyline, we kind of forgot about everything else.

 The whole second part of the season felt rushed.
 The last episode should have been divided into 2 to get some more explanation as to what the hell just happened.